Better Things (film)

 Better Things is a 2008 film written and directed by Duane Hopkins.
 Set in present-day rural England, the film presents a multi-narrative tale following the young and old on their journeys of withdrawal and commitment to each other.

 Production

 Hopkins began work on the screenplay for Better Things in 2003, and in 2004 was awarded the MEDIA New Talent Award for Best Screenplay by an under 35-year-old at the Cannes Film Festival.

 An intensive casting process then started in and around the West Midlands where the film was set.
 Hopkins built on the real-world casting techniques he had employed in his earlier short films, concentrating on ordinary people whose experiences were similar to those of his written characters, and whom he also found photographically compelling.
 As the film explores the issue of heroin addiction and the physical and emotional functions of drugs for the user, Hopkins cast several young people who themselves had been addicted to heroin.

 Shooting was conducted on location over 6 weeks in October and November 2006.
+The film was co-financed by Channel 4 and the UK Film Council.